filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

   - update settlement to net-charge consumption and release reservations.
 - **FFI boundary (filecoin-ffi):**
   - plumb reservation plans and session lifecycle calls between client and engine;
-  - standardize error typing and reporting for reservation failures.
+  - standardize error typing and reporting for reservation failures and node errors.

 Prototype work has been explored in: